-The clock tower (with views stretching to Siena), the Montepulciano Fortress and any of the main walls as the top of the town provide a stunning panorama and the perfect location to use your camera to capture the sweeping valley surrounds.
+The clock tower (with views stretching to Siena), the Montepulciano Fortress, and any of the main walls at the top of the town provide a stunning panorama and the perfect location to use your camera to capture the sweeping valley surrounds.

 But I also highly recommend you set your alarm nice and early one morning and wander the backstreets with your camera in hand to snap some shots of the incredible architecture and characteristic details.